dradoaica/Detecting.Objects.In.Images.With.ONNX.In.ML.NET/README.md

 detects 20 different classes.
 It is made up of 9 convolutional layers and 6 max-pooling layers and is a smaller version of the more complex full [YOLOv2](https://pjreddie.com/darknet/yolov2/) network.

-The Open Neural Network Exchange i.e [ONNX](http://onnx.ai/) is an open format to represent deep learning models.
+The Open Neural Network Exchange i.e. [ONNX](http://onnx.ai/) is an open format to represent deep learning models.
 With ONNX, developers can move models between state-of-the-art tools and choose the combination that is best for them.
 ONNX is developed and supported by a community of partners.

-The model is downloaded from the [ONNX Model Zoo](https://github.com/onnx/models) which is a is a collection of pre-trained, state-of-the-art models in the ONNX format.
+The model is downloaded from the [ONNX Model Zoo](https://github.com/onnx/models) which is a collection of pre-trained, state-of-the-art models in the ONNX format.

 The Tiny YOLO2 model was trained on the [Pascal VOC](http://host.robots.ox.ac.uk/pascal/VOC/) dataset.
 Below are the